-Hyperglycaemia If hyperglycaemia of any grade occurs refer to Diabetes Nurse Specialists who will contact the patier nt for follow up within 3/7 7 Fasting plasma Initial recommendation Follow up & monitoring glucose (mmol/L) >ULN-8.1 mmol/L or >ULN-160mg/dl (grade 1) Treat hyperglycaemia (see guidance below) No dose adjustment needed Monitor fasting glucose regularly, as per local standard of care and at least until fasting glucose decreases to normal levels then continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks or as recommended by healthcare professional with expertise in the treatment of hyperglycaemia. >8.1 to 13.9 mmol/L or >160-250 mg/dl (grade 2) Treat hyperglycaemia (see guidance below) No dose adjustment needed unless fasting glucose does not decrease to below 8.9mmol/L within 21 days under appropriate anti-diabetic treatment then reduce alpelisib by 1 dose level.
+Hyperglycaemia If hyperglycaemia of any grade occurs refer to Diabetes Nurse Specialists who will contact the patient for follow up within 3/7 Fasting plasma Initial recommendation Follow up & monitoring glucose (mmol/L) Treat hyperglycaemia (see guidance below) No dose adjustment needed Monitor fasting glucose regularly, as per local standard of care and at least until fasting glucose decreases to normal levels then continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks or as recommended by healthcare professional with expertise in the treatment of hyperglycaemia. or >160-250 mg/dl (grade 2) Treat hyperglycaemia (see guidance below) No dose adjustment needed unless fasting glucose does not decrease to below 8.9mmol/L within 21 days under appropriate anti-diabetic treatment then reduce alpelisib by 1 dose level.
 Monitor fasting glucose regularly, as per local standard of care and at least until fasting glucose decreases to normal levels then continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks or as recommended by healthcare professional with expertise in the treatment of hyperglycaemia. >13.9 to 27.8 mmol/L or >250- 500mg/dl (grade 3) Hold treatment Consider admission for hydration / appropriate interventions.
-Initiate or intensify oral antidiabetic treatment and consider additional antidiabetic medications (such as insulin) for 1-2 days until hyperglycaemia resolves, as clinically Monitor fasting glucose regularly, as per local standard of care and at least until fasting glucose decreases to normal levels.
-If fasting glucose does not decrease to ≤8.9 mmol/L within 3 to 5 days under appropriate antidiabetic treatment, consultation with a physician with expertise in the treatment of hyperglycaemia is recommended.
-If alpelisib is resumed continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks or as recommended by healthcare professional with expertise in the treatment of hyperglycaemia.
+Initiate or intensify oral antidiabetic treatment Monitor fasting glucose regularly, as per local standard of care and at least until fasting glucose decreases to normal levels.
+If fasting glucose does not decrease to ≤ 8.9 mmol/L within 3 to 5 antidiabetic medications (such as insulin) for 1-2 days until hyperglycaemia resolves, as clinically days under appropriate antidiabetic treatment, consultation with a physician with expertise in the treatment of hyperglycaemia is recommended.
+If alpelisib is resumed continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks professional with expertise in the treatment of hyperglycaemia. - Permanently discontinue >500mg/dl alpelisib treatment. (grade 4) Admit patient for hydration / appropriate interventions sensitisers (such as thiazolidinediones or dipeptidyl peptidase-4 [DPP-4] inhibitors), should be initiated and the respective prescribing information should be reviewed for dosing and dose titration recommendations, including local diabetic treatment guidelines.